jandubois/rancher-desktop-downloads/PLAN.md

 ### 3.2.
 Homebrew Analytics

-The Homebrew analytics data is stored in `data/homebrew_analytics.csv`.
-This file contains the following columns:
+A separate CSV file is created for each Homebrew package (e.g., `data/rancher-cask.csv`, `data/lima-formula.csv`).
+Each file contains the following columns:

 -   `date`: The date of data capture (YYYY-MM-DD).
 -   `30d`: The total installations in the last 30 days.